OpenNebula/docs/source/configuration_guide/fireedge_configuration/fireedge_sunstone.rst

 OpenNebula Fireedge provides some benefits to Sunstone:

-- **Remote access your VM** using Guacamole including VMRC, `VMware Remote Console`.
+- **Remote access your VM** using Guacamole and/or VMRC, `VMware Remote Console`.

-- **Constant communication** with the ZeroMQ server of OpenNebula, in other words, you will have an autorefresh at the instances view.
+- **Constant communication** with OpenNebula's ZeroMQ server, to enable autorefresh in Sunstone for resources states.

 Fireedge uses `Apache Guacamole <guacamole.apache.org>`_, a free and open source web application which lets you access your dashboard from anywhere using a modern web browser.